Stephon Castle: Early life and high school career

+Castle grew up in Covington, Georgia, and attended Newton High School.

+As a sophomore, he helped the Rams reach the 7A state quarterfinals, averaging 13.8 points, 5.2 rebounds, 3.8 assists, and 2.3 steals per game while shooting 41% from 3.

-Castle grew up in Covington, Georgia and attended Newton High School.
-He averaged 16.6 points, 6.5 rebounds and 3.2 assists per game as a junior.
-He finished his senior year averaging 20.1 points, 9.5 rebounds, 4.8 assists, three steals and two blocks per game to carry the Rams to the Class 7A state quarterfinals.
+He averaged 16.6 points, 6.5 rebounds, and 3.2 assists per game as a junior.

+He finished his senior year averaging 20.1 points, 9.5 rebounds, 4.8 assists, three steals, and two blocks per game to carry the Rams to the Class 7A state quarterfinals.

 Castle was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.

 Recruiting

 Castle was initially rated a four-star recruit by most recruiting services.
-On November 19, 2021, he committed to playing college basketball for UConn during his junior year over offers from Auburn, Arkansas, Georgia, Georgia Tech and Ohio State.
+On November 19, 2021, he committed to playing college basketball for UConn during his junior year over offers from Auburn, Arkansas, Georgia, Georgia Tech, and Ohio State.
 By the end of his senior year Castle had been re-rated as a five-star recruit.

 College career

 Castle enrolled at UConn in June 2023.
 He helped lead the UConn Huskies to win the 2024 NCAA national championship.
 He declared for the 2024 NBA draft on April 19, 2024.